Play for Today: History

 Other offshoots were Gangsters, Headmaster, and a single series of science fiction-based plays styled as Play for Tomorrow.
 Towards the end of the run, three plays set in Northern Ireland were written by Graham Reid.
 Known as the Billy Plays, they starred Kenneth Branagh as Billy Martin in his first acting role following his graduation from RADA.

 There were also some groups of plays transmitted that – for various reasons – did not go out under the Play for Today banner, but which were funded from the same department, used much the same production team and are generally regarded in episode guides and analysis as being part of the Play for Today canon.

 Several plays were BAFTA award winners.
 John Le Mesurier and Patricia Hayes were named Best Actor and Actress, respectively, for their roles in the 1971 series Traitor and Edna, The Inebriate Woman, the latter also being named Best Drama Production.
-Dame Celia Johnson was named Best Actress for Mrs. Palfrey At The Claremont, broadcast in 1973.
-Stocker's Copper (1972), Kisses At Fifty (1973), Bar Mitzvah Boy (1976), Spend, Spend, Spend!
+Celia Johnson was named Best Actress for Mrs. Palfrey at the Claremont, broadcast in 1973.
+Stocker's Copper (1972), Kisses at Fifty (1973), Bar Mitzvah Boy (1976), Spend, Spend, Spend!
 (1977), Licking Hitler (1978), and Blue Remembered Hills (1979) were all named Best Single Play by BAFTA.

 Videotapes of thirty-seven of the episodes produced between 1970 and 1975 were wiped after transmission, and no copies of many of them are known to exist.

 Two plays were controversially pulled from transmission shortly before broadcast due to concerns over their content: these were Dennis Potter's Brimstone & Treacle in 1976 and Roy Minton's Scum the following year.
 In the case of Brimstone & Treacle it was due to concerns over the play's depiction of a disabled woman's rape at the hands of a man who may possibly have been the devil, and with Scum the worry was its supposed sensationalism of life in a borstal.
 Scum and Brimstone & Treacle were eventually transmitted, although in the meantime both had circumvented their withdrawal by being re-made as cinema films.
 Another play Pillion recorded in 1979 was never broadcast.

 One play, The Other Woman, generated some mild controversy for its "graphic depiction" of lesbianism, and for the onscreen kiss between Jane Lapotaire and Lynne Frederick.